NGN Question Types

 NGN Matrix Questions

-Master multiple response questions with proven strategies
+Master row-by-column grid decisions with proven strategies

 Matrix questions are designed to reflect the complexities of nursing practice, where you must consider multiple factors, such as patient history, lab results, and clinical guidelines, to make informed decisions.
 Unlike traditional multiple-choice questions, Matrix questions do not specify how many answers are correct, making them more challenging and realistic.